How to get a work permit in Thailand

 employer documents

-The list below shows the types of documents that the employer must provide according to the Thai Embassy.
+The list below outlines the types of documents that the employer must provide, as per the Thai Embassy's requirements.
 These documents should only be written in English or Thai.

 checkbox List of shareholders